-- i. spending at least 23 face-to-face contact hours with the coach working on the problem.
-These hours may be spent in meetings discussing the problem, in practice rounds, or some other experience equivalent to classroom work; ii. producing a written product, such as a brief, which would be equivalent to a - 11. producing a written product, such as a brief, which would be equivalent to a written final exam.
-The coach must evaluate the written product and determine that it is worthy of at least a C grade; and - iii. performing independent research or other work equivalent to the time spent preparing for class.
+i. spending at least 23 face-to-face contact hours with the coach working on the problem.
+These hours may be spent in meetings discussing the problem, in practice rounds, or some other experience equivalent to classroom work;ii. producing a written product, such as a brief, which would be equivalent to a written final exam.
+The coach must evaluate the written product and determine that it is worthy of at least a C grade; andiii. performing independent research or other work equivalent to the time spent preparing for class.
 This requirement would be satisfied, for example, by the original research required to write an appellate brief and the work preparing for oral argument.